-As the proverb says, "He who fails to plan, plans to fail," and this is especially true when starting a business.
-Without a clear idea of where you want to go and how you plan to get there, you may find yourself stumbling through the stages of starting a business and facing unwanted stress and frustration.
+Someone once said, "He who fails to plan is planning to fail."
+This could not be truer than when starting a business.
+Without a clear idea of where you want to go and how you plan to get there, you may find yourself stumbling through the stages of starting a business and getting nowhere.

-One of the most important steps is setting goals that outline what you want to accomplish in the short term (1 month, 3 months, 6 months, etc.), as well as over the long term (2 years, 5 years, etc.).
-Once you have created your goals, it's time to make sure you have a plan for your business that will guide you along the way.
+One of the most important steps is to set goals that outline what you want to accomplish in the short term (one-12 months), as well as over the long term (12 months or more).
+Once you have created your goals, create a plan for your business that will guide you along the way.
 It's also helpful to understand your motivation for starting a business in the first place.

-Money is a major concern when you start a business, especially if you will be leaving behind a steady paycheck and if your business has significant start-up expenses.
+Money is a major concern when you start a business.
+You might be leaving behind a steady paycheck, and your business could have significant start-up expenses.

-Some business financing options to consider to ease the financial transition include starting your business on the side while continuing to work full-time, working a part-time job until your business becomes established, waiting to start your business until you have saved up a financial reserve, and borrowing the necessary funds to bridge the gap.
+There are some business financing options to consider to ease the financial transition.
+You could start your business on the side while continuing to work full-time or work a part-time job until your business becomes established.

 We accomplish very little in life completely autonomously, and the same is true in business.
 Even if you plan to be a sole proprietor, you can benefit tremendously from creating an external support system to keep you on track.